-The Finance Director is responsible for preparing annually a rolling finance plan for approval by the Board on the recommendation of the Finance and General Purposes Committee and for preparing financial forecasts for submission to the ESFA.
-Finance plans should be consistent with the objectives listed in the strategic plan and with the property strategy approved by the Board.
+The Finance Director is responsible for preparing annually a rolling finance plan for approval by the Corporation Board on the recommendation of the Finance and General Purposes Committee and for preparing financial forecasts for submission to the ESFA.
+Finance plans should be consistent with the objectives listed in the College's Strategic Plan and with the Estate strategy approved by the Board.